chartjs/Chart.js/docs/docs/developers/plugins.md

 });
 ```

-To disable all plugins for a specifi chart instance, set `options.plugins` to `false`:
+To disable all plugins for a specific chart instance, set `options.plugins` to `false`:

 ```javascript
 var chart = new Chart(ctx, {